Kellen-Linse/Data-Structs-Algos-and-Interviews/Grokkin/Patterns/Sliding_Window/gNotes.md

       - "Ok, I've expanded until I've met my condition, can I now contract and still meet that condition?"
 <hr>

+- **Hash maps are often used in conjuction with sliding window problems.
+They are often used as frequency problems, and on harder problems you may even need to make use of more than one.**

 - Some common terms you may see:
   - "Overlapping sub-arrays" or "contiguous sub-arrays"
 <hr>